IsacPasianotto/Parallel-Programming-HPC/jacobi-one-side/README.md

 - each cpu has 4 NUMA regions
 - each NUMA region has 14 cores

-Note: All these conclusion are based on the reasonable hypothesis that the two sockets are identical.
+Note: All these conclusion are based on the taking the external information about the fact that the node has 2 cpu sockets [see here](https://wiki.u-gov.it/confluence/display/SCAIUS/UG3.2%3A+LEONARDO+UserGuide).

 ## 3. Modification to the original code